Editor's note: This post was last updated on April 7, 2020

 The USBG National Charity Foundation has launched a Bartender Emergency Assistance Program.
 To be eligible, you must be a bartender or the spouse or child of a bartender.
 See HERE for more details.

 The Restaurant Workers Community Foundation has established a Restaurant Workers COVID19 Crisis Relief Fund for restaurant workers.
-Learn more HERE.
+Learn more and apply HERE.

 NWA Virtual Tip Jar: Northwest Arkansas has also launched a virtual tip jar for service workers impacted by restaurant/bar closures and lost hours.
 The Google spreadsheet includes Paypal and Venmo info for those impacted.
 You can find the spreadsheet